 For an appointment at The Eye Center at Southern College of Optometry’s Low Vision Services, call 722-3276.

 If you’ve never known someone visually impaired, you may not understand the wide range of visual impairment faced by patients.
 Some visual impairment issues may be caused by disease, while others can be triggered by accidents or traumatic brain injuries.

 Some visual impairment problems are preventable, while many may happen because of the aging process or complications from common health concerns like diabetic retinopathy, glaucoma, or age-related macular degeneration.

 Southern College of Optometry works with a number of charitable programs to gain access to resources designed to help patients.
-Seniors, children, or those needing additional financial assistance may benefit from some of the programs that the college works to provide through The Eye Center at Southern College of Optometry in the heart of the Memphis Medical District or through other community partners.
+Seniors, children, or those needing additional financial assistance may benefit from some of the programs that the college works to provide through The Eye Center at Southern College of Optometry or through other community partners.

 We can put you in touch with a social worker who provides assistance to visually impaired people and their families or caregivers.
 Because Southern College of Optometry has worked with patients for more than 80 years as part of our mission, we’re well suited to help determine a person’s needs.

-During a visual impairment exam, a primary goal to maximize a patient’s remaining vision when medical or surgical treatment cannot provide further improvement.
+The sooner vision impairment is treated, the higher the likelihood of preventing vision loss.
+Our goal is to maximize a patient’s remaining vision when medical or surgical treatment cannot provide further improvement.
 This goal is also true for patients when treatment may be delayed and they must learn to function with their remaining vision.